QuickyFinger/Exploring-the-Loss-in-Medical-CT-Image-Segmentation-with-UNet/README.md

-# Explore the Hausdorff Loss in Medical CT Image Segmentation with UNet
+# Exploring the Hausdorff Loss in Medical CT Image Segmentation with UNet